Tips and Resources for Responding Globally to COVID-19

 Disaster response of any kind requires a long-term view.
-Recovery can be slow even in areas with robust infrastructure.
-Make commitments to your grantees that funding will be multi-year, that you will provide general operating support, or at least, make it clear that you’re in this for the long haul.
-Some organizations depend on funding from US philanthropy to survive and loss of these funds can be crippling.
+Recovery can be slow even in areas with a robust infrastructure.
+Make commitments to your grantees that funding will be multi-year and that you will provide general operating support, or at least make it clear that you’re in this for the long haul.
+Some organizations depend on funding from US philanthropy to survive, and the loss of these funds can be crippling.
 If possible, take time to help bring other funders to your grantees.

 Approach Global Grantmaking with Humility